Frequently Asked Questions

 If you are concerned about a loved ones substance use and what to learn how to talk to them in a helpful way, or get support for yourself…

 There are many resources that any individual can use to get support to stay safe while using drugs.
-Aside from visiting one of the 4 SCS’ in the city, there are some additional resources below:
+Aside from visiting one of the 4 SCS’ in the city, there are some additional resources.
+See below.

 Supervised Consumption Sites in Ottawa: